-As an art teacher, you’ll deliver the curriculum by giving lectures and preparing lesson notes and plans.
-You’ll also facilitate your students’ acquisition of art supplies and equipment and source for art technique instructors for your students according to their competence level.
+Art teachers also facilitate students’ acquisition of art supplies, equipment, and sources for art technique instructors according to their competence level.

-We have compiled an exhaustive step-by-step guide on how you can join this exciting career, the skill requirement, and the benefits.
+Teaching art is an exciting opportunity to contribute meaningfully to society while increasing self-awareness and earning a stable income.
+We have compiled an exhaustive step-by-step guide on how you can join this exciting career, the skill requirements, and the benefits.

 Art Teacher Job Definition